IPv6 Operations (v6ops) Internet Drafts

 Working Group: IPv6 Operations (v6ops)

-Neighbor Discovery (ND) is a key protocol of IPv6 first-hop.
+Neighbor Discovery (ND) is a critical part of IPv6.
 ND uses multicast extensively and trusts all hosts.
-In some scenarios like wireless networks, multicast can be inefficient.
-In other scenarios like public access networks, hosts may not be trustable.
-Consequently, ND has potential issues in various scenarios.
-The issues and the solutions for them are documented in more than 30 RFCs.
-It is difficult to keep track of all these issues and solutions.
-Therefore, an overview is useful.
-This document firstly summarizes the known ND issues and optimization solutions into a one-stop reference.
-Analyzing these solutions reveals an insight: isolating hosts is effective in preventing ND issues.
-Five isolation methods are proposed and their applicability is discussed.
-Guidelines are described for selecting a suitable isolation method based on the deployment scenario.
-When ND issues are prevented with a proper isolation method, the solutions for these issues are not needed.
-This simplifies the IPv6 first- hops.
+In some scenarios, such as wireless networks, multicast can be inefficient.
+In other scenarios, such as public access networks, hosts may not be trustworthy.
+Consequently, ND can have issues in some scenarios.
+The issues and mitigation solutions are documented in more than 20 RFCs, making it challenging to track all these issues and solutions.
+Therefore, an overview document is helpful.
+This document first summarizes the published ND issues and the solutions.
+This provides a one-stop reference.
+This document then analyzes these mitigation solutions to reveal that isolating hosts into different subnets or links can help prevent ND issues.
+Three isolation methods and their applicability are described.
+A simple guideline is provided for selecting a suitable isolation method to prevent potential ND issues.

 Framework of Multi-domain IPv6-only Underlay Network and IPv4-as-a-Service